EduardYan/flask-login-app/README.md

 __This is a alternative version using SQLAlchemy module for the database.__

 ## Dependencies.

-__This proyect depend of flask, SQLAlchemy and bcrypt python module.
+__This proyect depend of flask, SQLAlchemy and bcrypt python modules.
 Install using the requirements file in this proyect.__

 ```bash
 $ pip3 install -r requirements.txt